cynici/py-inotify-rethinkdb/README.md

-# inotify and RethinkDB Python driver
+# Asynchronous inotify, gevent, puka and RethinkDB Python driver

 This repo builds a docker image that includes the Python inotifyx+gevent+puka, and RethinkDB driver.